yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 Also known as [german77](https://github.com/german77)’s section.

 How you interact with a game might just be more important than even graphics or audio.
-After all, it’s what differentiates it from a GC animated movie.
+After all, it’s what differentiates it from a CG animated movie.
 As it is tradition by now, our dear Kraken has been working on further improving yuzu’s input emulation.

-A big part of the work of writing an emulator involves reverse engineering, so he’s been working on making the NFC service match what the Switch does internally–in this case, implementing all the {{< gh-hovercard "10053" "remaining missing interfaces," >}} putting them on the same level as what the real console does.
+A big part of the work of writing an emulator involves reverse engineering, so he’s been working on making the NFC service match what the Switch does internally — in this case, implementing all the {{< gh-hovercard "10053" "remaining missing interfaces," >}} putting them on the same level as what the real console does.

 This next change is a simple revelation that came from the work done on TAS.
 If you implement a {{< gh-hovercard "10060" "virtual controller," >}} it won’t need range and dead zone settings as it will be *virtually* perfect (sorry, not sorry).

 But not all work was done by german77, [v1993](https://github.com/v1993) caught a little nasty bug that slipped by.
-Motion emulation with mouse movement is handled by a 3D vector (x, y, z), yes, surprise math, deal with it.
+Motion emulation with mouse movement is handled by a 3D vector (x, y, z).
+Yes, surprise math lesson, deal with it.
 Anyway, yuzu was doing this:

 (x, y, z) = (x, y, z) + (1, 2, z)